rlopez95/idoven-challenge/README.md

 ## IMPLEMENTATION

 The project has been implemented using python 3.11 and FastAPI and implementing async workflows; it is structured following a separation of folders based on hexagonal architecture and DDD.
-Therefore, the main folders you will find are:
+Therefore, the main folders we can find are:

 - At **root level**, we can find **ops files** such as poetry files, docker files and makefiles.